-Although the APD considers it is not established that the TC String in itself allows for direct identification of the user due to the limited metadata and values it contains, it holds that the possibility of combining TC Strings and the IP address by CMPs means it is ultimately information about an identifiable user and therefore personal data.
-This is based on the idea that CMPs could via an Internet Service Provider link an IP address to an individual, a reasoning that is based on legal decisions in a very different context.
+The APD does not consider the TC String itself to be personal data, as the TC string does not allow for direct identification of the user due to the limited metadata and values it contains.

+However, the APD holds that the possibility of CMPs being able to combine TC Strings and the IP address means it is ultimately information about an identifiable user and therefore personal data.
+This is based on the idea that CMPs could, via an Internet Service Provider, link an IP address to an individual.
+This reasoning is based on legal decisions from a very different context.
 The APD also suggests that identification is possible by linking the TC String to other data that can be used by TCF participants.